 6. White wine or vodka!

-Yes, if you mix white wine or vodka with apple-scented dish washing liquid, it will act as a poison and kill your flies.
-You see, flies are attracted towards the apple-scented dish washing liquid.
-The wine or vodka mixture will go unnoticed until it is too late then then the flies will get poisoned.
+Yes, if you mix white wine or vodka with apple-scented dishwashing liquid, it will act as a poison and kill your flies.
+You see, flies are attracted to the apple-scented dishwashing liquid.
+The wine or vodka mixture will go unnoticed until it is too late then the flies will get poisoned.
 Clean up is a bit yucky, but your flies will be gone for good.
 Again, don’t leave the dish anywhere that your pets can lick or drink it.
 It is toxic to pets.

 7. Crushed mint cocktail

 In a small pot, boil 2 cups of water and 14 mint leaves.
 Create, if you will, a mint tea.
 After the water starts to boil, let it cool down.
 Once it is at room temperature, pour it into your spray bottle.
 Add a shot of vodka and spray the mixture around your home.
 We suggest spray window ledges, doorways, ceiling fans (off or unplugged only), and the tops of all your walls.
 Flies do not like the smell of mint.
 Boiling it helps to concentrate the smell in the water solution.
 By adding vodka, you’re adding insurance to the mixture that if a fly does touch it by accident, that they immediately die.
 You can make this mixture without using the vodka but it isn’t as effective.
 And, as always, don’t spray this anywhere that your pets can lick it.
 It can upset their digestive tracks.